GEMsplice/GEMsplice_code/README.md

 Please note this code has been tested with Matlab R2016b and Octave 4.0.3, with the GLPK solver.

 If you use this code, please cite:
-"C. Angione - Integrating splice-isoform expression into genome-scale models characterizes breast cancer metabolism"
+"C. Angione - Integrating splice-isoform expression into genome-scale models characterizes breast cancer metabolism, Bioinformatics, btx562, 2017"

 --------------------